kubernetes-sigs/cluster-api-provider-packet/README.md

 * Chat with us on [Slack](http://slack.k8s.io/) in the [#cluster-api-provider-packet][#cluster-api-provider-packet slack] channel
 * Subscribe to the [SIG Cluster Lifecycle](https://groups.google.com/forum/#!forum/kubernetes-sig-cluster-lifecycle) Google Group for access to documents and calendars

+## Development and Customizations
+The following section describes how to use the cluster-api provider for packet (CAPP) as a regular user.
+You do _not_ need to clone this repository, or install any special tools, other than the standard `kubectl` and `clusterctl`; see below.

+* To build CAPP and to deploy individual components, see [docs/BUILD.md](./docs/BUILD.md).
+* To build CAPP and to cut a proper release, see [docs/RELEASE.md](./docs/RELEASE.md).

 ### Code of conduct